ys010/blog/_posts/2024-11-20-extremely-small-subsets.md

 **Logistic Regression Model**

-The model predicts the probability of a wine being “good” (scores greater then 7 in a 1 to 10 score range) as:
+The model predicts the probability of a wine being “good” (scores greater then 7 in psychochimical test with 1 to 10 score range) as:

 $$
 P(y = 1 \mid \mathbf{x}, \boldsymbol{\beta}) = \frac{1}{1 + e^{-\boldsymbol{\phi(x)}}}